ping/libby-calibre-plugin/README.md

 ## Known Issues

-- `.acsm` files imported into calibre results in epubs that do not have calibre metadata.
-See [bug#2025355](https://bugs.launchpad.net/calibre/+bug/2025355).
+- `.acsm` files imported into calibre results in epubs that do not have calibre metadata ([calibre bug#2025355](https://bugs.launchpad.net/calibre/+bug/2025355)).
+A [simple workaround](https://github.com/ping/libby-calibre-plugin/issues/1) is available.

 ## Setup